syeda27/MonoRARP/README.md

 This file holds what I call the *state* for the risk estimation (a class).
 The state includes the ego speed and a dictionary that attempts to maintain the state parameters (relative distance and speed, both laterally and longitudinally) as long as possible, until they are reset, or reach a defined maximum number of states.

 Another important component of this file is the state calculation.
 Not only does it store the state, but it also contains functions that calculate the relative distances and speed based on the bounding box inputs.
+This process is pretty complicated and one of the todos is to do more testing to figure out how confident we are in these values.
+We use a variety of methods to calculate the distances, averaging the results as a quick fix to get a more reliable result.
+All I can say is, I am happy its within an order of magnitude right now.

 It currently keys objects based on whatever is passed in, a number, but it could be extended to somehow make an ID of a vehicle based on the image bounding box.
 I think that should be handled in a different module though.
 ### Module 3: VEHICLE (vehicle.py)